Some Things That May Happen As You Get Better Social Skills

 Someone may even find themselves getting peeved when they hear a person express an attitude that they used to have themselves, but no longer relate to.
 Like they may hear a co-worker talking about all the events they have to attend over the Christmas holidays, and how they resent all the forced socializing they have to do.
 Even though the previously awkward person used to hate Christmas parties for the same reason, because they're fine with them now they may think something like, "Come on, suck it up buddy.
 What's so hard about having to chat to your colleagues or relatives for three hours?
 It's supposed to be fun."

 You'd think someone who's been there themselves would know better.
 That's human nature though.
 When we've moved to a new place in life we often lose touch with how we used to think.
 Sometimes it's due to that unempathetic thought process where as you get better at something, you start to take your skills for granted and forget what it was like being a struggling, discouraged beginner.
 At other times a more socially savvy person may be too mentally invested in no longer being like their past "loser" self, and they overcompensate by looking down on anyone who used to be like them.

 It's not always that extreme thankfully.
 Often someone will have a quick knee jerk reaction, and then a split-second later remind themselves, "Whoa, whoa whoa.
 I shouldn't be so hard on them for not liking staff parties.
 I was like that myself one time.
 I know where they're coming from.

-What's crazy though is that if person who's been there themselves can be unsympathetic towards unsociable attitudes, imagine what it's like for someone who's always had an easy time with people.
+What's crazy is that if a person who's been there themselves can be unsympathetic towards unsociable attitudes, imagine what it's like for someone who's always had an easy time with people.
 They wouldn't have much insight into what it's like to struggle socially.
 They'd tend to conclude if someone doesn't want to socialize, it's because of some flaw they have, or because they're choosing to be less-social to be a jerk, not because it's difficult for them.